The 5 most beautiful kayak routes in Europe

 There are so many places in France where you can go kayaking and canoeing, like the valley of the Lot or in Pont du Gard in the Languedoc-Roussillon region.
 But I would like to surprise you with a trip to a more original spot on the Dordogne, departing from Les Pendoilles and ending at Port d’Envaux.

 Take your time on this route 14-kilometre route, because there are so many beautiful things to see.
 You’ll be sailing right next to, among other sites, the castle of Castelnaud, the castle of Beynac, and the beautiful city of la Roque-Gageac.
 You could certainly classify this as a romantic kayak trip, so take that special someone along with you.

 Dommel – The Netherlands

 Let’s not forget that you can also go kayaking in the Netherlands!
 You can cruise through the maze of river basins and sail in the Biesbosch, or how about a trip through the Weerribben-Wieden in Overijssel?
-But my favourite is still the winding river, Dommel, where you can easily carve out a relaxing route along green meadows full of curious cows.
+But my favourite is still the winding river, Dommel in North Brabant, where you can easily carve out a relaxing route along green meadows full of curious cows.
 There are also several places to tie off for a nice picnic.
 If you push off in Borkel, you can paddle to Valkenswaard in about two hours.